cubewise-code/tm1py-samples/README.rst

 5. Download TM1py-samples from Github
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that TM1py is set up successfully.
-You can download the TM1py samples manually from Github.
+Now that TM1py is set up successfully, you can download the TM1py samples manually from Github.
-They are a great starting point to get up to speed with TM1py.

 To download the samples just go to https://github.com/cubewise-code/TM1py-samples